allenai/allennlp-demo/README.md

 # AllenNLP Demo

-This repository is a work-in-progress attempt to split the demo into its own repository.
+This repository contains the AllenNLP demo.

-Here is an example for how to manually build the Docker image and run the demo.
+Here is an example for how to manually build the Docker image and run the demo on port 8000.

 ```
 $ export GIT_HASH=`git log -1 --pretty=format:"%H"`